 Mass hysteria was clearly at work, but how much of a feedback-loop these delusions between the accused and the accuser created can probably never be known.
 Regardless, it’s a compelling theory that can’t easily be discounted as a rational theory as to the cause of the Salem witch trials.

 The story of the witch trials begins in February of 1692 when Betty Parris, age nine, and her cousin Abigail Williams, age eleven, began to exhibit strange behavior.

 They began to hide under furniture, scream, and bark like dogs.
 Samuel Parris, the father of Betty Parris and a well-known minister, called for a physician to look at the girls who subsequently found nothing physically wrong with them.
 It was then concluded that they had been bewitched.

 In Salem at the time, children were restricted from almost all forms of play and leisure.
-They were expected to spend most of their time doing chores and studying the bible.
+They were expected to spend most of their time doing chores and studying the Bible.
 This lack of stimulation naturally seeded to boredom.

 What Caused The Salem Witch Trials?
 Ergot Poisoning

-One of the most interesting theories which has emerged about the cause of the Salem witch trials was first introduced in 1976 by Linnda Caporeal.
+One of the most interesting theories that has emerged about the cause of the Salem witch trials was first introduced in 1976 by Linnda Caporeal.
 She theorizes that the cause of the bizarre physical afflictions first witnessed in the “bewitched” girls could be the result of ergot poisoning.

 Ergot is a parasitic fungus that can grow on grains under the right conditions.
 The fungus (which LSD can be derived from) has been known to cause convulsions, hallucinations, and pinching sensations.